liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

 (though we're reasonably confident this won't happen).

-To make all this possible, your Screenlet class must implement the Interactor's listener interface, and extend
+To make all this possible, your Screenlet class must implement the Interactor's listener interface and extend
 [Screens's `BaseScreenlet` class](https://github.com/liferay/liferay-screens/blob/master/android/library/src/main/java/com/liferay/mobile/screens/base/BaseScreenlet.java)
 with the View Model interface and Interactor class as type arguments.
-Your Screenlet class should also contain instance variables, and accompanying getters and setters, for the listener and any other attributes that the app developer needs to access.
+Your Screenlet class should also contain instance variables and accompanying getters and setters for the listener and any other attributes that the app developer needs to access.
 For constructors, you can call [`BaseScreenlet`'s constructors](https://github.com/liferay/liferay-screens/blob/master/android/library/src/main/java/com/liferay/mobile/screens/base/BaseScreenlet.java#L45-L61).